-Vertebrate Animals and/or Human Subjects: If vertebrate animals and/or human subjects are included in the proposed research, have the appropriate guidelines relating to participation risk, inclusion, and protection been addressed?

-Budget: Is the budget appropriate for the proposed work?
+Vertebrate Animals and/or Human Subjects: If vertebrate animals and/or human subjects are included in the proposed research, certification of the approval by the institutional IACUC and/or IRB, as appropriate, will be required before funding can occur.
+Duration: Is the stated duration appropriate for the proposed work?